"Hey, plan your gap year in Japan man!" Many hear such things from their college buddies right after graduation. But it's an

 out how to say "Where's the toilet" in Japanese.

 Your average ESL teacher in Japan can easily save $ 300 to $400 a month or better.
 Down and dirty breakdown on expenses and how to save money while you work in Japan here.
-Or to put it another way and put some spin on it you can say it like this: "Dad, I need to pay down my school loan as fast as I can I can probably get nearly one-half paid down teaching in Japan".
+Or to put it another way and put some spin on it you can say it like this: "Dad, I need to pay down my school loan as fast as I can.
+I can probably get nearly one-half paid down teaching in Japan pretty quickly".
 If that doesn't get his attention I don't know what will.

 Most TEFL certification providers also offer help with finding jobs and answering questions regarding how to find a job that will get you on your way.
 Some TEFL providers like ITA actually go the extra mile and talk to parents about working overseas and their support network for their graduates.